Case studies

 • CONEXUS – Laboratorio BioUrbano, Santiago de Chile

 Within the CONEXUS project, Santiago’s Life-Lab, Laboratorio BioUrbano, is an inter-sectoral partnership between academics, public institutions, private actors, and civil society.
-With the aim of co-producing urban nature-based solutions (NBS) to address the important challenges faced by the city.
+With the aim of co-producing urban nature-based solutions (NbS) to address the important challenges faced by the city, it proposes a series of interlinked objectives:

 View on Oppla